Event Information

 Outlook for Japan's Monetary Policy:

-IIMA is pleased to announce the first of twelve events in its 30th Anniversary Program "The Turbulent Global Situation and the Future of the Japanese Economy and the Yen," a webinar titled "Outlook for Japan's Monetary Policy: Exploring the path to Financial Normalization and the Future of Yen."
+IIMA held the first of twelve events in its 30th Anniversary Program "The Turbulent Global Situation and the Future of the Japanese Economy and the Yen," a webinar titled "Outlook for Japan's Monetary Policy: Exploring the path to Financial Normalization and the Future of Yen."

 While many central banks are cutting interest rates, the Bank of Japan (BOJ) began a gradual normalization of monetary policy in March 2024 by lifting negative interest rates and raising the policy interest rate to 0.5%, its highest level in 17 years.
 Meanwhile, in the U.S., concerns about stagflation are growing amid expectations that the Trump administration's policies, including mutual tariffs, will push up prices and dampen the economy, forcing the Federal Reserve to take difficult decisions on monetary policy.
 In addition, against the backdrop of uncertainty surrounding the global economy, volatility in international financial markets, including exchange rates, is expected to remain high.